 President, GoodBuzz Solutions

 Lauren Day founded GoodBuzz Solutions, a marketing company based in Austin, Texas — her hometown, in 2015 and serves as president.
 GoodBuzz offers four core services: Strategic Planning Workshops & Written Plans, Marketing & Communications Support, Business Development & Coalition Relations, and Event Management.
 Clients range from small & midsize businesses, elected officials & public figures, political causes, religious charities & non-profit organizations.
+In June 2021, she and her husband purchased a 30-year-old outdoor power equipment dealership that they manage.

 Previously she worked five years in Washington, D.C. and was named by The Washington Examiner’s Red Alert Politics as one of 30 people under the age of 30 that “was influencing conversations and actions inside circles of political power.”
 Lauren has more than a decade of experience.
 As director of external affairs at the Leadership Institute, Lauren built strategic partnerships and oversaw marketing with a multi-million dollar budget.
 During her four-year tenure, LI trained 52,000 students and since the 1979 founding a total of 153,000 worldwide.
 Lauren has also worked for a Texas Congressman on Capitol Hill, reported on foreign direct investment news at China Briefing Media in Shanghai, China, managed marketing campaigns and business development as the marketing coordinator for an engineering firm headquartered in Texas, coordinated press interviews at Abilene Christian University as a media relations specialist, taught a graphics course for three semesters to 120 college sophomores and juniors at Syracuse University as an instructional associate as well as served as the director of communications & recruitment for a seminary now known as Lipscomb University Austin Center, and worked at advertising agency—GSD&M—on the SBC (now AT&T) media planning account plus at worldwide public relations agency Weber Shandwick Worldwide.